Red Žiča monastery

 For centuries, Žiča has been the sacred, moral, spiritual and administrative seat of the Serbian church and the Serbian people.

 So we left Žiča and continued our trip to the great Serbian monastery Studenica, another endowment of the Nemanjić dynasty.

-But Žiča with its red walls stays in thoughts bringing peace and serenity in the hearts of its visitors.
+But Žiča, with its red walls, stays in thoughts bringing peace and serenity to the hearts of its visitors.

 And it seems like you have come back home.